 We are so excited to report that our Matilda’s Fantastic Cookbook Software has inspired one of our customers to publish her second recipe book and sell it on Amazon.com.

 That’s right!
 High school English teacher Kathryn M. Carriere of Houston, Texas, published her second recipe book in July called Spirits for the Mind and Body: 2101 Cocktail and Alcoholic Beverages.
-It is a whopping 548 pages and features the classic Celtic design template from our Matilda software.
+It is a whopping 548 pages and features the classic Celtic design template from our Erin software.

 Kathryn says she discovered the software after she published her first cookbook, 74 Great-Tasting Chili Recipes, which is also available on Amazon.com.
 That cookbook was one of her biggest challenges, she says, because she wanted to prove something to herself and to others.
 With the support of a close friend and two colleagues, Kathryn climbed her Mt.
 Everest.
 Once the 164-page book was completed, she was energized, enabled, and empowered to do more.

 “However, I realized that I could do better.
 That led me to Matilda’s software and the second book.
-I tried the demo of Matilda and it was what I was looking for in terms of helping me organize my cookbooks the way I wanted them.
+I tried the demo of Erin and it was what I was looking for in terms of helping me organize my cookbooks the way I wanted them.
 The third book is now completely done (but not published yet), and I am working on a fourth book.”

-Using the recipe template in Matilda for her second recipe book, Kathryn was able to categorize her beverage recipes into clear sections to make them easier to find, such as: Beer Mug, Brandy Snifter, Champagne, Cocktail, Collins, Coupette, Highball, Irish Mug, Old-Fashioned Pousse-Café, Punch Bowl, Red Wine, Shot Glass, Whiskey Sour, and White Wine.
+Using the recipe template in Erin for her second recipe book, Kathryn was able to categorize her beverage recipes into clear sections to make them easier to find, such as: Beer Mug, Brandy Snifter, Champagne, Cocktail, Collins, Coupette, Highball, Irish Mug, Old-Fashioned Pousse-Café, Punch Bowl, Red Wine, Shot Glass, Whiskey Sour, and White Wine.

 Kathryn’s first book took 3 months to get published, but only 6 weeks for the second book.
 She used an on-demand publisher (Trafford Publishing), which included marketing to Amazon.com as part of the package.
 Now she hopes to “continue writing cookbooks as well as writing novels and travel essays on places that I visit.”